CS2103AUG2016-W13-C3/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 #Manual Testing Guidelines

 You can find the sample data at `SampleData.xml` in the same folder as this document.
-Throughout this document, I will be referring to to-dos with a datetime interval as _Events_, to-dos with a due date as _Tasks With Deadlines_, and to-dos without any time constraint as _Floating Tasks_.
+Throughout this document, we will be referring to to-dos with a start and end datetime as _Events_.
+On the other hand, to-dos without any time constraints or with a single due date are referred to as _Tasks_.

-##Importing Sample Data
+## Importing Sample Data

 To start doing manual scripted testing, follow these steps: